reggswilgoxson/stabstream/README.md

 ## Mission

 Quantum computers make mistakes — a lot of them.
 To run useful computations, they need a companion system that watches for errors and issues corrections fast enough that the errors don't pile up.
 That window is measured in **microseconds**: too slow, and the quantum state is already gone.

-stabstream is the software that lives in that window.
+Stabstream is the software that lives in that window.
 It receives a stream of error signals from quantum hardware, figures out what went wrong using a built-in decoder, and hands back a correction — all in under a millionth of a second.
 It is designed to work with any quantum processor, speak directly to the chips and FPGAs that sit closest to the hardware, and scale from a laptop experiment to a production control system without changing a line of research code.
 ---

 ## Workspace Crates